BZoennchen/supercollider-book/chapters/preamble/lost-futures.md

 The stark disparity between the newest consumer gadget and people begging for food elicits a peculiar sensation; the absurdity is glaring.
 Something is fundamentally askew.

-However, in a climate of uncertainty, populations are especially deceptive to propaganda and I deeply fear a right-wing rise in the near future.
+However, in a climate of uncertainty, populations are especially susceptible to propaganda and I deeply fear a right-wing rise in the near future.
 Let me quote some passages from the declassified document *Proposed PP Program, Stage Two* -- a manual to "remove covertly, and without bloodshed if possible, the menace of the present communist-controlled government of Guatemala [and] to install and sustain, covertly, a pro-US government".
-I think we can easily spot these old tatics in today's propaganda.
+I think we can easily spot these old tactics in today's propaganda.
 Note that there was never a communist-controlled government in Guatemala.

 >[Under] Political Followers [the] General Approch [is to]: